 Couples are always worried about their decision to part ways and the effect that decisions will have on their little children.
 As the parents are fighting, it’s in the semblance of war, and the children are unfortunately the casualties.
 They are forced to deal with the confusion, fear, and the pain of seeing their parents fighting.

 Note, the effects of divorce vary from one child to another.
-For instance, others may understand that it is the only way to maintain peace, while others may end up bitter and blame their parents for the shock.
+For instance, some may understand that it is the only way to maintain peace, while others may end up bitter and blame their parents for the shock.
+Some parents might even hire Denver Custody Attorneys (or one in their locality) to get custody of the child.
+Going through all of this might have a detrimental effect on the child.

 Similarly, the divorcing spouses are forced to deal with a long list of challenges.
 First, they have to plan for different aspects of the divorce process such as child custody, child support, property division, and more.
 You need a Baytown divorce attorney to help you navigate this complicated process.